CLARKE COUNTY RECREATION COMPLEX

 We start the year with good intentions but, thanks to Mother Nature extending the school year, it does cause issues with staffing.
 Therefore, the Osceola Family Aquatic Center will NOT open over Memorial Weekend.
 Please help us spread the word!

-OSCEOLA FAMILY AQUATIC CENTER will OPEN on THURSDAY, MAY31ST.
+OSCEOLA FAMILY AQUATIC CENTER will OPEN on Saturday, June 1st.

 Also, please remember that the Facility’s hours of operation have changed.
 Monday-Saturday 1p-8p, Sunday 1p-6p